uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 library(pheatmap)
 ```

-How does `pheatmap` (which stands for "pretty heatmap") differ from other functions?
+How does `pheatmap()` (which stands for “pretty heatmap”) differ from
+other functions?

 ``` r
 ?pheatmap
 ```

-> A function to draw clustered heatmaps where one has better control over some graphical parameters such as cell size, etc.
+> A function to draw clustered heatmaps where one has better control
+> over some graphical parameters such as cell size, etc.

 Create a data matrix from pseudo-random numbers: